Temple locations are important for two main reasons:

 The second temple is Zarahemla (East Aurora) and the area is being preserved by “Land of Promise Church”:

-The third temple is in Bountiful (Tonawanda) which is protected by the Albright-Knox Art Gallery (and Delaware Park & Hoyt Lake) and is identified by the roads pointing to it in the shape of an arrow:
+The third temple is Bountiful (Tonawanda) which is protected by the Albright-Knox Art Gallery (and Delaware Park & Hoyt Lake) and is identified by the roads that point to it in the shape of an arrow:

 See also: Sacred Geography